 And here are some tips to consider with alcohol and GERD:

 - Avoid alcohol 3-4 hours before bedtime.

 - Keep a food diary to assess the impact of different types of alcohol on your GERD.

-Scientific evidence tells us that mild to moderate exercises can help your GERD.
-Especially if you’re practicing regularly .
+Scientific evidence shows mild to moderate exercises can help your GERD, especially if you practice regularly.

 Workouts to try:

 Avoiding the latter activities as they strain your abdominal muscles would be best.
 And this can lead to increased acid reflux.